Skip to Content

 Datasheets

 The basic rules of each unit in the game can be found on their datasheet, which is a small block of rules and statistics.
 While small, it does contain a lot of information.
-In this section, we go over all the aspects of a datasheet by looking at the datasheet for Severina Raine, a hero of the Imperium, which is available to download for free at the Warhammer Community website:
+In this section, we go over all the aspects of a datasheet by looking at the datasheet for a Primaris Captain, a HQ unit for the Adeptus Astartes, which is available to download for free at the Warhammer Community website:

-Then we have the unit’s statistics, which are lined up horizontally:
+Then we have the unit’s statistics, which are lined up horizontally just under the model’s name:

 • M is Move: How far your unit can move in a turn.
 It’s noted in inches.